Exios66/Session_Stopwatcher/Recording_Session/README.md

 ## Requirements

-- Python 3.x
+- Python 3.x (with tkinter, which is included in standard Python installations)
 - pynput library for keyboard input handling
-- tkinter for GUI dialogs (included in standard Python installation)

 ## Installation